back to the MAIN INDEX

 It is said that an artist from Milan made it, 4

-Was caught there by the church's staff 5
+was caught there by one of the church's wardens 5

 So the Pope who was Pope at that time

-The same one that can be seen nowadays.
+the same one that can be seen today.

 However, some said